triplepoint/web_development_vm_how_to/development_vm.md

     vboxmanage startvm SomeNewVMName
     ```
 - Follow all the onscreen Ubuntu setup, accepting defaults.
 When it comes to selecting packages, select only the `OpenSSH server`
-- Choose an IP address for the guest (I chose `192.168.56.11` below) and set up the Windows hosts file by editing `C:\Windows\System32\drivers\etc\hosts` and adding (note these domains are specific to my configuration):
+- Choose an IP address for the guest (I chose `192.168.56.11` below) and set up the Windows hosts file by editing `C:\Windows\System32\drivers\etc\hosts` and adding (note these domains are specific to my configuration, yours are likely different):

     ```
     # Development VM
     192.168.56.11          jonathan-hanson.local
     192.168.56.11          www.jonathan-hanson.local
-    192.168.56.11          beer.jonathan-hanson.local
-    192.168.56.11          gas.jonathan-hanson.local
     ```
     If you intend to use IPv6, find the IPv6 zone ID for the VirtualBox Host-Only network by doing the following and reading the 'IDx' column for the 'VirtualBox Host-Only Network':